CHUCS/CHUsource/source/_posts/Bear-and-Big-Brother.md

 ---
-title: Bear and Big Brother
+title: CodeForces 791A Bear and Big Brother
 date: 2019-12-13 14:13:20
 tags:
     - implementation